Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 ### Data Parallelism Diagram

-In **data parallelism**, the sample data are divided into small parts. **The divided data** will send to each training nodes and calculate with the **complete models**.
+In **data parallelism**, the sample data are divided into small parts. **The divided data** will send to each training node and calculate with the **complete models**.
 Finally, we combine the information in each node.
 As shown in the figure below:

 ![mat_mul_op](imgs/mul_op_data_parr.png)